-This service aims to provide a quality service to families at an affordable price.
-The Approved Provider will set fees based on the annual budget required for the provision of quality childcare in keeping with the service's philosophy statement, program goals, and these policies and procedures.
-Child Care Benefit is available to all families who meet residency and immunisation guidelines.
+This service aims to provide a quality service to families at a reasonable cost.
+The Approved Provider will set fees based on the annual budget required for the provision of a quality Outside School Hours Care service in keeping with the service's philosophy statement, program goals, and these policies and procedures.
+Child Care Subsidy is available to all families who meet eligibility guidelines (including residency, activity and immunization).